2025 Chevrolet Trax Problems

 Hesitation & Jerking

-The CVT hesitates during acceleration, followed by sudden jerking motions.
-This is especially dangerous when merging onto highways or making left turns across traffic.
+The transmission hesitates during acceleration, followed by sudden jerking motions.
+On a small turbo three-cylinder that lag gets amplified, and it is especially dangerous when merging onto highways or making left turns across traffic.

 Shuddering at Low Speeds